michel4j/django-dynforms/README.md

 ## Usage

 - Access the form builder at `/dynforms/`.
-- Create a new form by clicking "Add Form" icon on the off-canvas Form Types sidebar or select a form from the list to edit it.
+- Create a new form by clicking "[+ Add]" button the off-canvas Form Types sidebar or select a form from the list to edit it.
-- The search bar allows you to filter the form list.
+- The search bar allows you to filter the form list by searching through the titles and descriptions.
-- Use the sidebar to add fields or drag a field from the sidebar onto the form to add it.
+- Use the sidebar field panel to add fields.
+Clicking a field on the panel will append a field of that type to the current page.
+Drag the field to rearrange it within the form.
-- To edit for field click on it and edit the settings using the form on the left-sidebar.
+- To edit for field click on it and edit the settings using the Field settings form on the left-sidebar.
 Many of the field parameters will auto-apply and update the form in real-time.
 - Undo/Redo capabilities are not yet implemented.
 All changes are currently saved automatically as you edit the form.
 - To delete a field, click the trash icon on the field settings form.
 - Fields can be rearranged by dragging within the form.
 Move a field from one page to another by dragging it onto the desired page tab.
+- The form parameters like title, description, number of pages, and action buttons can be edited in, the form settings sidebar.
+- To select a new form for editing withing the designer, click the "Select Form" button in the top-right corner of the form designer.
+This will open the off-screen sidebar for adding new forms or selecting an existing form.

+## Field Rules
+Fields can have rules associated with them, allowing for conditional logic to hide or show fields based on user input.
+Multiple rules can be defined for a field, and they will be evaluated in the order they are defined.

+To add rules to a field, click on the "Rules" button in the field settings sidebar.
+Here you can define conditions that determine what action to take based on the value of other fields.
+Each rule consists of
+- An **action** that determines what the rule does
+- A source **field** that the rule will be evaluated against.
+The rule will be triggered when the value of this field changes.
+Any field defined in the form can be used as a source field.
+- A **subfield** to go along with the source field, if applicable.
+This is useful for fields that have subfields, such as Address.
+- An **operator** that defines how the source field's value is compared to the test value.
+- A test **value** that the source field's value is compared against.
+This can be a static value or a reference to another field's value.

+Supported actions include:
+- **Show If**: Makes the field visible when the condition is met.
+- **Hide If**: Hides the field when the condition is met.
+- **Required If**: Makes the field required when the condition is met.

+Currently supported operators include:
+- **Less Than**: The source field's value is less than the test value.
+- **Greater Than**: The source field's value is greater than the test value.
+- **Equal or Less Than**: The source field's value is less than or equal to the test value.
+- **Equal or Greater Than**: The source field's value is greater than or equal to the test value.
+- **Exactly**: The source field's value is exactly equal to the test value.
+- **Exactly (Any Case)**: The source field's value is exactly equal to the test value, ignoring case.
+- **Not Equal to**: The source field's value is not equal to the test value.
+- **Contained in**: The source field's value is contained in the test value.
+- **Contains**: The source field's value contains the test value.
+- **Not Contained in**: The source field's value is not contained in the test value.
+- **Starts With**: The source field's value starts with the test value.
+- **Ends With**: The source field's value ends with the test value.
+- **Starts With (Any Case)**: The source field's value starts with the test value, ignoring case.
+- **Ends With (Any Case)**: The source field's value ends with the test value, ignoring case.
+- **Is Empty**: The source field's value is empty.
+- **Is Not Empty**: The source field's value is not empty.

 ## Abstract Model Classes